Welcome to the cyberlair of art-funk recording artist, musician, and writer PC Muñoz.

 WORK WITH PC!

-PC Muñoz is available for select audio/music projects as composer, producer, or marimbata player/ cajón drummer, and as a content creator/project leader for large and small creative initiatives.
+PC Muñoz is available for select audio/music projects as producer, composer, percussionist, and beatmaker, or as a content creator/project leader for large and small creative initiatives.

 Visit PC's LinkedIn page here and contact PC directly at the address below for all inquiries.